-The use of feed with active substances or additives such as antibiotics, chemobiotics or hormonal performance boosters, coczidiostatica, histomonostatica, copper as performance booster, NPN-compounds, synthetic aminoacids and synthetic colorants is forbidden.
+The use of feed with active substances or additives having antibiotic, chemotherapeutic or hormonal effects on performance enhance, as well as the use of coczidiostatica, histomonostatica, copper as performance booster, NPN-compounds, synthetic aminoacids and synthetic colorants is forbidden.
+It is not allowed to use copper or zinc as litter additive.